MIC+ installation guide

 You may notice that the recording volume is a bit low.

-• To list devices, type: pactl list short sources
+• To list devices, type:

-• To increase recording volume type:
+• To increase recording volume, type:

 pactl set-source-volume 1 200%

-then try to record again (see previous step)
+Then try recording again (see previous steps).

 • For playback volume, type: